Probate Q&A Series

 Without a will, the clerk of superior court appoints an administrator to handle the estate.
 Follow these steps:

-• File a petition for administration in the county where the decedent lived.
+• Apply for administration in the county where the decedent lived.
 Include the decedent’s death certificate, a list of next of kin, and an inventory of known assets.

 • Post a bond, if required.
-The clerk may waive bond for close relatives (spouse or lineal descendant).
+The clerk may waive bond in some circumstances permitted by law.

 3. Identify and Inventory Assets